TomasHubelbauer/node-forever/readme.md

 processes around, rest easy.
 The script creates a `$PID.now` flag file for each process so it is obvious at glance if there is a process running or not.
 The flag file gets recreated if it was deleted while the process was running, so its presence should be a reliable indicator of a process with that PID running.
+It can only become stale of the process crashes.

-The script deletes flag files or processes it replaces, so only current flag files are kept around.
+The script deletes flag files of processes it replaces, so only current flag file is kept around.
 The flag file is only touched if it was removed and needs recreating, it is not written to continuously, so the script does not wear out storage drives.